New York Electricity Rates

 In addition to rate pricing, look for other factors that may affect your decision.
 Contract durations, for instance, may last for 3, 6, 12, 18 or 24-month terms.
 Shorter terms may offer lower pricing, but longer terms may lock in low rates for extended periods (the choice is yours).
 Look for early termination fees and extra charges for using significantly more electricity than usual.
 Finally, look for other value-adding incentives to switch, such as multiple bill pay options, special rates for first-time customers, and renewable energy options.

 Switching is fast and easy once you’ve selected the best provider for you.
-Simply gather your utility account information, call the retail electricity provider of your choice, and inform them that you’d like to switch.
-The company’s customer service department will do all of the switching for you, so you won’t have to call your utility.
+Simply gather your utility account information and enroll right here at electricityrates.com.
+The New York electricity provider’s customer service department will do all of the switching for you, so you won’t have to call your utility.
 You’ll start seeing charges for the new rate within one to two billing cycles.

 If you are having trouble using our tool or have comments or questions, feel free to contact us or email us at firstname.lastname@example.org.